Little Flower Junior College

-Little Flower Junior College is a college in Hyderabad, India offering Intermediate education (+2 level).
+Little Flower Junior College (LFJC) is a college in Hyderabad, India offering Intermediate education (+2 level).
 It was established by the Montfort Brothers of St. Gabriel.
 It started in July 1974 as a part of Little Flower High School, It shifted to its own campus at Uppal in July 1982.

 Little Flower Junior College

 Little Flower Junior College is a Catholic minority institution established by the Montfort Brothers of St. Gabriel.
-At present the College buildings comprise two imposing four storied-blocks.
+At present the college buildings comprise two imposing four storied-blocks.
 Spacious grounds and plenty of greenery all round, give the college an impressive look and create a congenial atmosphere for academic pursuits.
 From about 200 students when the college functioned in the school premises, today the number of students has risen to 1600.